Skip to content

 Before setting up, ensure you have:

-1. Setup CD - Auto-update baseline on merge to main
+Setup CD Guide - Configure automatic baseline updates when you merge to main

 3. Review best practices for environment preparation